Best Basic Pancake Recipe

 And, surprise!
 The pancakes actually taste better.

-This month we will be highlighting some delicious pancake recipes, but first, we must master the basic pancake.
+First, we must master the basic pancake.
 And while whipping up a batch takes no time at all, there are some rules to pancake creation to make sure your pancakes turn out fluffy and delicious every time:

 Mix the wet and dry ingredients in separate bowls and then combine them right before you’re ready to start cooking.